Skip to main content

 • discrimination because of having a family or a low income

-• living in some of the oldest housing stock with the lowest standards
+• living in homes with some of the lowest standards

 • negative effects on their physical and mental health, as well as on relationships, education and financial security

-Until real change for renters comes, their only choice will be to face the same unstable, unsuitable, and expensive conditions with little power to challenge irresponsible landlords.
+Until real improvements for renters come, their only choice will be to face the same unstable, unsuitable, and expensive conditions with little power to challenge irresponsible landlords.
 But renters will not give up.
 We’ve been campaigning for change for years, and we’re more determined than ever to get it.

 What does the new government now need to do?

-The new government must fix renting properly.
+The new government must use their Renters' Rights Bill to fix renting properly.
 They must end all unfair evictions once and for all, and make renting safe, secure and more affordable.

 This means:

-• tackling rising rents by limiting rent increases in tenancies so renters can’t be forced out by huge rent hikes, and making sure housing benefit keeps pace with the cost of renting
+• bringing in rent stabilisation to limit rent increases in tenancies because, for many, a rent hike is as good as an eviction – and making sure housing benefit keeps pace with the cost of renting

-• delivering real security by scrapping section 21 'no fault' evictions urgently and ensuring the new system is fair, stable, and free from loopholes
+• delivering real security by scrapping section 21 'no fault' evictions urgently and making sure the new system is fair, stable, and free from loopholes

-• enforcing a crackdown on landlords who fail to meet standards by funding local authorities so that they have the staff, resources, and powers to uphold tenants’ rights through proactive enforcement
+• enforcing a crackdown on landlords who fail to meet standards by creating a national landlord register and funding local authorities so that they have the staff, resources, and powers to uphold tenants’ rights

 • supporting renters to challenge bad practices by increasing the availability of free legal advice and support through legal aid

-A short history of the Renters Reform Bill
+A short history of reforming the private renting system

-The bill failed to pass through all the necessary stages and be made into law before parliament closed ahead of the general election.
-So, it will be up to the new government to introduce the reforms to private renting that we desperately need.
+The previous government's Renters (Reform) Bill failed to pass through all the necessary stages and be made into law before parliament closed ahead of the general election.
+So, it will be up to the current government to reform private renting through their new Renters' Rights Bill.

 2024